Recognition of same-sex unions in Romania: Early bills

 In April 2013, MP Remus Cernea from the Green Party announced he would introduce a bill to grant same-sex couples the same rights as opposite-sex couples, prompting fierce reactions from opponents of the move.
-Among the most vehement reactions was from Senator Puiu Hașotti, who described homosexuals as "sick people" and "not natural", prompting a formal complaint by the organization ACCEPT to the National Council for Combating Discrimination.
+Among the most vehement reactions was from Senator Puiu Hașotti, who described homosexuals as "sick people" and "not natural", prompting a formal complaint by ACCEPT to the National Council for Combating Discrimination.
 On 4 July 2013, Cernea introduced the bill to the Senate.
 A few months later, the Romanian Government issued a statement confirming it would not support the bill, and on 17 December 2013 it was rejected by the Senate by 2 votes to 110.
 On 13 March 2014, a judicial committee unanimously advised the Parliament to reject the proposal.
 On 11 June 2014, the bill was rejected by the Chamber of Deputies with 298 votes opposed to the bill, 4 in favor and 5 abstentions.
 On 31 March 2015, another civil union bill was rejected by the Senate with 49 votes against the bill, 8 in favor and 3 abstentions.